Parents as Partners

 Equal Opportunities

-The school is committed to equality of opportunity regardless of social background.
+The school is committed to equality of opportunity regardless of social background or any of the protcted characteristics.
 In order to enable all pupils to access school uniform the school will provide uniform for pupils whose families may have difficulties in purchasing a uniform.

 Parents having difficulties should approach Mrs McNally (Parent Support Advisor), Mrs Erskine (Bursar), or Mrs Keiley (SENCO).